-The Audit Committee comprises three directors: Messrs.
-Albert Aboody (Chairman), Michael Menezes and Jeremy Young.
+The Audit Committee comprises four directors: Messrs.
+Albert Aboody (Chairman), Michael Menezes, Jeremy Young and Ms. Françoise Gri.
 Each of Messrs.
-Aboody, Menezes and Young satisfies the "independence" requirements of Rule 10A-3 of the Securities Exchange Act of 1934 as amended, or the Exchange Act, and the NYSE listing standards.
+Aboody, Menezes, Young and Ms. Gri satisfies the "independence" requirements of Rule 10A-3 of the Securities Exchange Act of 1934 as amended, or the Exchange Act, and the NYSE listing standards.
+Mr. Jeremy Young has chosen not to stand for re-election and hence his term of directorship will expire at this Annual General Meeting.
 The principal duties and responsibilities of our Audit Committee are as follows: